GetUSB.info Logo

 As an alternative, we found Quick Assist from Microsoft.

-Quick Assist is 100% free and offered by Microsoft which allows users to share their computer screen and give free and total control to the other.
-There is no time limit for a sharing session and there is no limit to the number of times you can use the tool, or no limit for whom you use the tool with.
+Quick Assist is 100% free and offered by Microsoft, which allows users to share their computer screen and give full control to the other person.
+There is no time limit for a sharing session, no limit to the number of times you can use the tool, and no restriction on who you can use the tool with.

-To assist another person you will need a Microsoft account and if you don’t have one, Quick Assist will put you through the process in a couple steps.
+To assist another person you will need a Microsoft account, and if you don’t have one, Quick Assist will guide you through the process in just a couple of steps.

 If you are receiving help from someone, a Microsoft account is not required.

-Below are a couple screen shots for getting connected between an “assistant” and the one receiving the help.
+Below are a couple screenshots showing the connection flow between an “assistant” and the person receiving help.

 Continue Reading